 Technical tools secure the website, record stats and help us optimise our content

 Example 1: By processing information about the location of our site users we can use the information to make decisions.
-If many users in Birmingham respond to a feature about Iron Maiden, and nobody responds to a feature about Roy Orbison, we can decide to write more about Iron Maiden or a similar.
+If many users in Birmingham respond to a feature about Iron Maiden, and nobody responds to a feature about Roy Orbison, we can decide to write more about Iron Maiden or similar.

 If you upload images to the website, you should note that if you are uploading images with embedded location data (EXIF GPS) included, visitors to the website can download and extract data, including any location data from images on the website.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.